-(Ord. of 9-7-1999, § 1(4-278))

-State law reference(s)—Similar provisions, O.C.G.A. § 3-5-80.

 Sec.
 6-343.
 Separate from other charges.

 The excise taxes provided for in this division shall be in addition to any license fee, tax or charge which may be imposed upon the business of selling malt beverages at retail or wholesale within the corporate limits.